RedBird Capital Partners

-RedBird Capital Partners is an American investment management firm founded in 2014 in New York by Gerry Cardinale.
-The company has assets under management of over $10 billion as of 2022.
+RedBird Capital Partners is an American investment management firm founded in 2014 in New York by American businessman Gerry Cardinale.
+The company has assets under management of over $15 billion as of 2026.

 Investments

-RedBird is active in several tertiary sectors such as consumer goods, financial services, telecommunications, media, technology and sports.
-RedBird has also invested in Ben Affleck and Matt Damon's Artists Equity, LeBron James and Maverick Carter’s SpringHill Company and the Fenway Sports Group.
+RedBird is active in several tertiary sectors, such as consumer goods, financial services, telecommunications, media, technology and sports.
+RedBird has also invested in Ben Affleck and Matt Damon's film studio Artists Equity, LeBron James and Maverick Carter’s media production company SpringHill Company, and the Fenway Sports Group (FSG).

-In August 2019, RedBird acquired a minority stake in YES Network, after helping Yankee Global Enterprises activate their buy back option to purchase Fox's 80% share for $3.5 billion after Disney acquired 21st Century Fox during the same year after the Department of Justice ordered Disney to sell the network on antitrust grounds due to its ownership of ESPN.
-On August 31, 2022, the company completed the acquisition of AC Milan from the US fund Elliott Investment Management for €1.2b.
-RedBird also owns Toulouse FC, a club from the city of the same name that plays in Ligue 1 since 2020 and acquired a minority stake in Liverpool F.C. in 2021.
+In August 2020, RedBird acquired a minority stake in YES Network, after helping Yankee Global Enterprises activate their buy back option to purchase Fox's 80% share for $3.5 billion after Disney acquired 21st Century Fox during the same year after the Department of Justice (DOJ) ordered Disney to sell the network on antitrust grounds due to its ownership of ESPN.
+On August 31, 2022, the company completed the acquisition of AC Milan from the U.S. fund Elliott Investment Management for €1.2b ($1.37 billion).
+RedBird also owns Toulouse, a club from the city of the same name that plays in Ligue 1 since 2020, as well as acquiring a minority stake in Liverpool in 2021.

 In February 2020, RedBird invested in Skydance Media.
 In August 2020, the company acquired the assets of the XFL for $15 million, along with Dany Garcia and Dwayne Johnson, from the brand's founder, Vince McMahon.

-In June 2023, former media executive Jeff Zucker joined as an executive at a RedBird subsidiary co-owned with International Media Investments (IMI), a state-funded enterprise of the United Arab Emirates owned by Sheikh Mansour bin Zayed Al Nahyan.
+In June 2023, former media executive Jeff Zucker joined as an executive at a RedBird subsidiary co-owned with International Media Investments (IMI), a state-funded enterprise of the United Arab Emirates (UAE) owned by Sheikh Mansour bin Zayed Al Nahyan.
 The joint venture, known as RedBird IMI, allows IMI to invest in RedBird's sports and entertainment properties.
 RedBird also has a cooperative investment fund with the sovereign wealth fund of Qatar.